Discover vs. Visa: How They Differ

 *Source: 2018 Nilson Report

-Credit card network vs. credit card issuer
+Credit card issuer vs. network

 First, it’s important to understand the difference between a credit card network and a credit card issuer.
 Discover is both a credit card issuer and a credit card network while Visa is only a credit card network.
 A network is responsible for deciding where credit cards are accepted and handles the transactions between merchants and credit card issuers.
-The four major networks are Visa®, Mastercard®, Discover and American Express®.
+The four major networks are Visa, Mastercard, Discover and American Express.

 On the other hand, a credit card issuer is responsible for issuing your credit card.
 The issuer designs the rewards programs, decides who is accepted, and sets your credit limit, the APR and all other terms.
 The biggest credit card issuer in the U.S. is Chase.